libusb/libusb/README_MSVC.txt

 to a directory that contains setupapi.lib and ole32.lib.
 If needed, these libraries can be obtained by downloading either the latest Windows SDK or the DDK.

-The default solution is set to produce the static library and statically linked binaries.
-The DLL is currently built as a standalone project.

 For additional information, please refer to: http://libusb.org/wiki/windows_backend